 Psoriasis is an immune-mediated condition causing your skin to produce skin cells at an abnormally fast rate.
 Overproduction of skin cells leads to scaly, red, itchy patches of skin.
 Though there’s no cure for psoriasis, you can control the skin condition with the proper care.
-The team at Houston Skin Associates in Webster, Museum District, Houston, and Pearland, Texas, specializes in diagnosing and treating psoriasis.
+The team at Houston Skin Associates in Museum District, Houston, and Pearland, Texas, specializes in diagnosing and treating psoriasis.
 Call the office nearest you or schedule an appointment online today.

 Psoriasis is a chronic skin disease caused by a problem involving your immune system.
 Though there are many types of psoriasis, people with the skin condition regenerate new skin cells significantly faster than normal.